1880 Atlantic hurricane season: Hurricane Four

-As the hurricane approached Florida, it wrecked the steamship City of Vera Cruz north of what is now Cape Canaveral, causing 68 deaths.f Seven survivors reported that the vessel split into two, drowning anyone who had not abandoned the ship.
+As the hurricane approached Florida, it wrecked the steamship City of Vera Cruz north of what is now Cape Canaveral, causing 68 deaths.
+Seven survivors reported that the vessel split into two, drowning anyone who had not abandoned the ship.
 Additionally, the cyclone wrecked the schooner Rosa Esppinger north of Cape Canaveral and stranded the brig Long Beach at Turtle Mound and two other ships near the Ponce de Leon Inlet.
 On land, storm surge flooded barrier islands and many coastal waterways.
 Heavy rainfall inundated post roads and washed away many bridges in Central Florida, disrupting communications by mail between Ocala and Tampa.
 The storm was of great force in Volusia and Orange counties.
 At Sanford, it felled a large church building and a warehouse, along with several homes.
 The storm also destroyed homes at Enterprise and Orange City.
 Winds tore apart and downed fruit trees, along with entire forests.
 The Ocklawaha River overflowed, submerging docks.
 The storm was said to be even more severe south of Volusia County.
 At DeLand, the storm snapped large pine trees, wrecked fences, and leveled outbuildings.
 It destroyed a cottage as well.
 Cedar Key observed a sustained wind speed of 64 mph before the anemometer was damaged, while Pensacola recorded sustained winds of 32 mph.
 A dispatch from Tallahassee said "a tremendous quantity of rain fell", adding that gusty winds downed some trees and fences, while shearing off tree canopies.
 It also mentioned unconfirmed reports of "some sort of destruction" at Punta Rassa, well to the south, and of a warehouse being wrecked at St. Marks.
 Crops also suffered significant damage in Florida, with a Weather Bureau report published decades later noting that the storm "turned garden vegetables into seaweed"; losses to cotton were especially heavy at Tallahassee, and to oranges near the Indian River.